vlocitycharles/lwcsi01/README.md

 In order to test the LWC, even in preview, you have to activate your OmniScript.
 This takes ~2 minutes (+/- quite a bit).
 If the OmniScript is not activated, and you preview, this LWC will not render.
 That's not harmful, except that it will be missing.
 But be aware that testing with the LWC is going to be slow going.

+There's not much error checking in this so far, and so if you make a configuration mistake expect interesting results.

 ### Credits

 Kirk Leibert <kleibert@vlocity.com>